torbendury/zero-bounce/README.md

 `zero-bounce` solves these and more problems.
 Create dynamic maps, maintain any information about your fantasy world and make it available to your players based on events.
 Change character traits and let your players feel what's happening in the world.

+## Technologies

+The technologies used under the hood of `zero-bounce` were not chosen by our own toolboxes of stacks we already have guru experience in.
+Rather, we use the project idea to educate ourselves in different languages, frameworks and technologies and apply our new knowledge directly by solving problems that arise.

+In some places our decision may not be the best possible technically - but it was the best possible for us to learn as much as possible.

 ## Repository structure

 ## Authors & Contributors